ImageMagick v6 Examples --

 Color Improvements

-Before proceeding it is recomended that you first look at Color Modifications, for a introduction to the color processing options that will be used.
+Before proceeding, it is recommended that you first look at Color Modifications for an introduction to general color modification techniques that will be used.

 Normalizing (using "-normalize") high-contrast line art and graphics can be great.
 But normalized photos may look unreal, and, as was said earlier, may not print well either.
-The "-contrast-stretch" operator can limit the "boundaries" of the normalization, but the "-levels" and/or "-sigmoidal-contrast" operator can make "smoother" adjustments (see Color Adjustments for a lower level discusion of what these operators do).
+The "-contrast-stretch" operator can limit the "boundaries" of the normalization, but the "-levels" and/or "-sigmoidal-contrast" operator can make "smoother" adjustments (see Histogram Adjustments for a lower level discussion of what these operators do).

-The above input is curtisy of "Tong" form the IM Mailing List.
+The above input is courtesy of "Tong" form the IM Mailing List.

 Sometimes there simply isn't enough available light to allow for a proper exposure.
 At other times, you may have to use shorter exposure times than optimal, in order to eliminate motion-blur.